madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 traverse all your program statements, rules, etc. Notice that our Datalog evaluator wouldn't be terminating not only because of a potential infinite facts problem, but because we try to evaluate each rule.

+[^dependent-range-restriction]: This is a simple check, but if we wanted, we could make it even neater.
+Range-restriction is something that can be baked into the `Rule` datatype using some dependent types.
+We would need to modify `Atom` to keep track of its variables, but it is doable.
+While at it we could also make substitutions keep track of their variables, which would enable us to enforce the assumptions about our substitutions.
+You see, this is my favourite kind of dependent types.
+It doesn't give you full correctness, but eliminates a whole class of software bugs and potentially give you some performance boost.
+This may very well become a future blog post (famous last words on the topic).